 How to apply for Financial Aid

-- If you are applying for fall 2013, please complete the 2013-2014 Free Application for Federal Student Aid (FAFSA).
+- If you are applying for a 2014 program, please complete the 2014–2015 Free Application for Federal Student Aid (FAFSA).
 SIT’s federal school code is 008860.

+Several competitive SIT scholarships have been established to recognize those students who reflect the SIT mission through their professional and personal lives.
 No additional application is required to be considered for SIT gift aid and competitive scholarships.

 Federal Loans for US Citizens and Permanent Residents

-Federal Perkins Loan
+Federal Direct Student Loan

 Federal Direct Grad PLUS Loan